-Following the Reverse Mentoring pilot in 2019-20, we are now recruiting our second cohort.
+Following the Reverse Mentoring pilot in 2019-20, we have now recruited our second cohort.

 Reverse mentoring is when a senior leader is mentored by a more junior colleague who - from a diversity and inclusion perspective - is different from them somehow and has a different experience of the organisation as a result.

 The scheme is an action in our Equality, Diversity and Inclusion Strategy and is part of the inclusive leadership and management plan announced in April 2019.
 This year's scheme will extend to leadership beyond President’s Board and Provost’s Board, and we will continue to expand our offer as Reverse Mentoring progresses.

 We welcome expressions of interest from all parts of the College.
 We are particularly interested to hear from underrepresented groups such as Black, Asian and Minority Ethnic (BAME) staff, LGBTQ+ staff, and disabled staff.

 Reverse mentoring is confidential, voluntary and informal; it provides a forum for our diverse community to mentor and support the development of our leadership team around diversity issues in the workplace.

 It cultivates a relationship where our leadership develops partnerships with people from all backgrounds contributing to a diverse, inclusive future at Imperial.